Lakshitladha007/Sf_Proj_readme/Scenerio2/Scenerio2.md

 ## Test Case1:

-This scenerio focuses on commmon file shared between multiple MRs from a single feature branch.
+This testcase focuses on commmon file shared between multiple MRs from a single feature branch.

 1. From feature1, MR1 is raised and  this MR contains 2 files:<br>
    a> HelloWorld.cls<br>